yujiri8/yujiri.xyz/software/windows.md

 ---

 You don't control your own device if it runs Windows.
 You are treated like a guest in your own house.
-Nevermind the sophisticated concerns about design, or the ideological ones about software freedom.
+Nevermind the sophisticated concerns about design or freedom.
 I hate Windows because Windows hates me.